FAQS

 What is Photoshop?

 Adobe Photoshop is an extremely powerful computer application used by photographers and designers.
 I like to think of it as my virtual studio space.
 It’s where I can be creatively free, splash colour and stone textures around, and push the boundaries of my artistic ability.
-I was introduced to Photoshop at Thurso High School some 20 years ago and have used it almost every working day since.
+I was introduced to Photoshop at Thurso High School many moons ago and have used it almost every working day since.
 Even to create the North Coast 500 logo back in my design days.
 As an application, its highly comprehensive with endless features encouraging me to continually learn.

 How is your art printed?

 My print team in Glasgow are experts in the printing field and give real peace of mind when it comes to quality.
 Their Giclee Fine Art Printing service offers exceptional quality prints to many renowned artists in Scotland and I’m proud to be one of them.
 After carefully selecting an acid free paper to best suit my artwork, they help bring my artwork to life using Epson Ultrachrome K3 inks - regarded throughout the world as the benchmark in colour and black and white printing.
-They then deliver the printed artwork to me for signing, certifying and packaging before being sent out to their new homes.
+They then deliver the printed artwork to me for signing, certifying and packaging before being sent out to their new homes around the world.

 What is limited edition art?